-After returning from the Liberate 2015 conference and a short add-on vacation to follow, it was time to catch up on some dad time with the kids.
+After returning from my 25th wedding anniversary vacation with my wife, it was time to catch up on some dad time with the kids.
 With my nine-year-old son it was a Saturday morning Netflix movie – his choice.
 And as nine-year-olds would have it, his choice was less than a cinematic masterpiece.
 As a matter of fact, if it wasn’t a straight to video production, it should have been.
 It was the sequel to Disney’s animated film Lilo and Stitch – Stitch Has a Glitch.
 I know what you’re thinking.
 I didn’t know there was a sequel either – at least not until that Saturday morning.

 It may not be as clear in this brief summary of the film, but if I didn’t know better, I would believe that this script was written as an extended skit in support of sanctifying grace; thinly veiled in a poorly made animated film.
 Here is the truth that shouted from the screen.
 As Lilo rescued the lost and depraved Stitch in the first film, most Christians would acknowledge that we have been rescued from our helpless sinful condition and brought into God’s family by God’s One Way love for us through Christ’s substitutionary sinless life and sacrificial death in our place; in spite of our inability to help ourselves (Eph 2:1 – 9).
 Through Christ’s unilateral act, we became the Ohana of God.
 However, it is often at that point that we begin to see God much like Lilo in most of this sequel.
 Though He brought us in through His love and grace, now He is all about holding up a picture of what we should look like as “Good Christians;” expecting us to color in the blank outline of our lives with all of our best and holiest of efforts.
 Unfortunately, if we are completely honest about how well we are doing with that endeavor, we are much like Stitch, using the eraser end of the pencil much more than the coloring end.
 We can’t “fulfill all righteousness;” because, like Stitch, we too have a glitch – indwelling sin.
 As Luther famously said, we are simultaneously just/ified and sinner.
 As Savior, Christ made us His Ohana once and for all.
 But since we never cease being sinners, we need Him not to judge our works – but to be our Savior though His.
 We are not capable of coloring in our own picture of perfection, nor do we need to – because our perfect substitute’s picture hangs in its place.